brylevkirill/notes/interesting recent papers.md

   `evaluation`
 >	"We propose to use Annealed Importance Sampling for evaluating log-likelihoods for decoder-based models and validate its accuracy using bidirectional Monte Carlo.
 Using this technique, we analyze the performance of decoder-based models, the effectiveness of existing log-likelihood estimators, the degree of overfitting, and the degree to which these models miss important modes of the data distribution."
 >	"This paper introduces Annealed Importance Sampling to compute tighter lower bounds and upper bounds for any generative model (with a decoder)."
+>	"GAN training obtains much worse likelihood than the MLE."
   - `video` <https://youtu.be/RZOKRFBtSh4?t=54m8s> (Wu)
   - `code` <https://github.com/tonywu95/eval_gen>